 Daily Probiotic Use Is Advantageous

-If you’re still skeptical long-term probiotic use is helpful, then consider this study on the effects of probiotics on women’s vaginal health.
+If you’re still skeptical long-term probiotic use is helpful, then consider this study2 on the effects of probiotics on women’s vaginal health.
 In the trial, female subjects either consumed the probiotics Lactobacillus reuteri and Lactobacillus rhamnosus or consumed a placebo for 14 days.
-Results indicated that women that consumed the probiotics had higher traces of the two probiotic strains colonizing their vaginal wall.
+Results indicated that women who consumed the probiotics had higher traces of the two probiotic strains colonizing their vaginal wall.
 However, seven days after discontinuing the probiotics, the strains were no longer present when swab samples were taken.